 Step 11 - Use an Appropriate Detection System

 Choose an appropriate detection system that will provide precise, specific staining with adequate sensitivity.

 “We have been using the same detection system for a long time and see no reason to change.
 Sometimes our stains are weak and are not as sharp as we would expect.”

 Step 12 - Standardize Washing Steps

-Use standardized washing steps throughout (duration, volume and form of agitation).
-This will ensure consistency of results.
+Use standardized washing steps throughout (duration, volume, and form of agitation).
+This will ensure the consistency of results.